Nguyễn Hợp Đoàn: Military career

-Nguyen was Province Chief of Kon Tum Province from 1965–70, where the communist Tet Offensive of 1968 was soundly defeated.
+Đoàn was Province Chief of Kon Tum Province from 1965–70, where the communist Tet Offensive of 1968 was soundly defeated.
 He excelled as a Military Officer and as a Public Servant, in his dual role as the Governor of the Military District of Tuyen Duc, and as Mayor of the provincial capital city of Dalat from 1970–75.
 During his tenure, Dalat was a safe haven.
 He built on its charm and beauty, and kept it a favorite honeymoon destination.
 Dalat was also a center of learning, with many boarding schools, universities, military academies and seminaries.
 South Vietnam's sole nuclear reactor and associated scientists and personnel were based in Da Lat.
-In 1975, in the hope that he would bring tranquility to the capital city, President Nguyễn Văn Thiệu appointed Nguyễn its next mayor.
+In 1975, in the hope that he would bring tranquility to the capital city, President Thiệu appointed Đoàn its next mayor.
 He was promoted to the rank of Brigadier General and made plans to assume the mayorship.

 Decorations and medals

-Nguyen received numerous Medals, Honors and Citations including National Order of Vietnam, 4th Class (Bao Quoc Huan Chuong), ARVN (Army of the Republic of Vietnam) Joint Forces Order (Luc Quan Huan Chuong), Service Medal (Tham Muu Boi Tinh), Republic of Vietnam Campaign Medal (Chien Dich Boi Tinh), 12 Gallantry Cross Medals (Anh Dung Boi Tinh), Korea Medal of Honor and the United States Silver Star and Bronze Star with "V" Device Medals.
+Đoàn received numerous Medals, Honors and Citations including National Order of Vietnam, 4th Class (Bao Quoc Huan Chuong), ARVN (Army of the Republic of Vietnam) Joint Forces Order (Luc Quan Huan Chuong), Service Medal (Tham Muu Boi Tinh), Republic of Vietnam Campaign Medal (Chien Dich Boi Tinh), 12 Gallantry Cross Medals (Anh Dung Boi Tinh), Korea Medal of Honor and the United States Silver Star and Bronze Star with "V" Device Medals.